Singing together makes you feel good about yourself, and feel good about the group you are part of. I’m an example of these amazing benefits.

 In the past I suffered with anxiety and depression.
 This got really bad and, at one point in my life, I had a bit of a breakdown with ongoing panic attacks and both chronic and acute anxiety.
 My breakdown was at a time when I wasn’t singing, so it was with some apprehension that I joined a new choir, once my symptoms stabilised.

 I can’t emphasise enough how it’s helped me and still does.
-Singing teaches you different ways of breathing and breathing techniques.
 You learn to use your breath and body very fully and harmoniously, and this really helps me breathe and move and feel better.

 Just attending the first session gave me a confidence boost— a low-key reminder that I can do things that scare me and nothing bad will happen.
 The confidence gained from everything we did in the first term ripples through my day-to-day life.
 If I can sing solo, then I can speak to my boss about an issue.
 Or I can stand up in front of a room at Uni to give my thoughts.

 As an adult I suffer from anxiety.
-It tends to manifest physically, in what feels like a restriction of my throat and shortness of breath.
-After speaking to a doctor to confirm this wasn’t actually happening, but is just what anxiety feels like for some people, I began to trust the knowledge I have of my body and my breathing that I gained through singing.
+It tends to manifest physically, in what feels like a restriction in my throat.
+Over time, I began to trust the knowledge I have of my body and my breathing that I gained through singing.

-I’ve found singing to be the single best reminder of my body’s capacity to breathe deeply and efficiently—which not only helps my singing technique, but reminds me of what to focus on in times of panic or stress.
+It's the single best reminder of my body’s capacity to breathe deeply and efficiently—I sing better and it gives me a focus in times of panic or stress.

 Being in a choir has had an incredibly positive effect on my emotional and physical health.
 I first joined a choir in 2012 following a difficult marriage break-up involving domestic violence which left me emotionally damaged with a diagnosis of mild PTSD.